-The Foundation for Individual Rights in Education (FIRE) is a nonprofit, nonpartisan educational foundation devoted to defending free speech, individual liberty, religious freedom, freedom of conscience, legal equality, due process, and academic freedom on our nation’s campuses.
-Please visit www.thefire.org to gain a sense of our work and identity.
+The Foundation for Individual Rights in Education (FIRE) is a nonpartisan, nonprofit organization dedicated to defending liberty, freedom of speech, due process, academic freedom, legal equality, and freedom of conscience on our nation’s college campuses.
+Please visit thefire.org to gain a sense of our work and mission.

-FIRE is seeking an energetic, entrepreneurial Executive Assistant to the President with strong writing skills who will be in charge of a wide range of responsibilities.
-In addition to providing executive support to the President, this position will also work with the Vice President of Development to increase the fundraising capabilities of the department.
-As far as providing support to the President, this position will be charged with handling confidential matters including donor correspondence, arranging networking opportunities and meetings, coordinating media appearances on both television and radio, utilizing social networking mediums to expand the visibility of both the President and the organization, writing emails, and, most importantly, thinking creatively and aggressively about ways to make the President more efficient and effective in executing his duties and responsibilities both within and outside the organization.
+FIRE is seeking an energetic, entrepreneurial, and experienced Executive Assistant to the President and CEO with strong writing skills who will be in charge of a wide range of responsibilities.
+In addition to providing executive support to the President, this position will work with the Senior Vice President of Finance and Development to increase the fundraising capabilities of the department.

-The Executive Assistant will also work closely with the President’s Research Assistant to copy edit and create written content for the FIRE blog and other websites in order to increase both the President’s and the organization’s messaging reach.
+The Executive Assistant will also work closely with the President’s Research Assistant to copy edit and create written content for FIRE’s website and outside sources in order to increase both the President’s and the organization’s messaging reach.

 - Coordinating speaking engagements, conferences, and fundraising meetings;

 - Making and confirming appointments with FIRE allies and donors;

 - Promoting the President’s media appearances, speeches, and print/web articles;

 - Making and preparing all travel arrangements and expense reports;

 - Assisting with writing and copy editing articles, emails, and letters;